781flyingdutchman/background_downloader/README.md

 Some servers may offer an option to download part of the same file from multiple URLs or have multiple parallel downloads of part of a large file using a single URL.
 This can speed up the download of large files.
 To do this, create a `ParallelDownloadTask` instead of a regular `DownloadTask` and specify `chunks` (the number of pieces you want to break the file into, i.e. the number of downloads that will happen in parallel) and `urls` (as a list of URLs, or just one).
 For example, if you specify 4 chunks and 2 URLs, then the download will be broken into 8 pieces, four each for each URL.

 Note that the implementation of this feature creates a regular `DownloadTask` for each chunk, with the group name 'chunk' which is now a reserved group.
 You will not get updates for this group, but you will get normal updates (status and/or progress) for the `ParallelDownloadTask`.

+Parallel downloads do not support the use of URIs.

 ## Managing tasks and the queue